Are there standards for the sizes of the pockets on different tables?

 - “Just How Big are the Pockets, Anyway – Part III” (BD, January, 2005).

-For example, with a corner pocket, at shallow angles to the rail, because the object ball can glance off the rail well in front of the pocket and still go in, the effective “size” of the pocket is much larger at that angle.
+For example, with a corner pocket, at shallow angles to the rail, because the object ball can glance off the rail well in front of the pocket at slow speed and still go in, the effective “size” of the pocket at slow speed is much larger at that angle.
+This is not true at fast speed, where the the “center” of aim is away from the cushion on the pocket facing, as described and illustrated in the following article from Phil Panzera that also discusses how cut-induced throw is an important effect also:

 As shown in Diagram 3 in “Just How Big are the Pockets, Anyway – Part I” (BD, November, 2004).
 The “offsets” are measured relative to the geometric center of the pocket at the leading rail edge of the pocket jaws.
 The offset vs. entry angle plots near the ends of TP 3.5 and TP 3.6 show how the “target center” varies with entry angle.
 For a slow shot, the point varies by as much as about 0.6 inches for a typical corner pocket and about 0.3 inches for a typical side pocket.